 To confirm the diagnosis of BV, your doctor or nurse may suggest that a sample (a swab) of your discharge be taken from your vagina and sent to the laboratory for examination and testing.
 The various types of germs (bacteria) that overgrow in BV are easily seen under the microscope.
 Your doctor or nurse may suggest that they take more than one swab from your vagina to rule out other causes of vaginal discharge.

-There are various different treatments for bacterial vaginosis (BV).
+There are various different treatments for BV.
 There are also some things which you should avoid doing, which may help the problem to resolve itself.

 These include avoiding the use of douches, vaginal deodorants, bath additives and harsh soaps.
 Refraining from intercourse for a couple of weeks, or using a condom and a water-based lubricant, can be helpful.

-When should I get treatment for bacterial vaginosis?
+When should I have treatment for bacterial vaginosis?

 You normally need treatment for BV if it is causing symptoms, or if the characteristic smell is noticeable to you.
 If you are pregnant, trying to become pregnant, or about to have a gynaecological procedure then you may be advised to get treatment for BV.